3sho7mi8/administrate_packs/README.md

-# AdministratePacks
+# Administrate Packs
-Short description and motivation.
+Integrate Administrate Field Packs and Responsive Style.
+For myself.

 ## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: